All linked products are independently selected by our editors. If you purchase any of these products, we may earn a commission.

 A brief history lesson: In 2016, Dyson made the industry-upending announcement of the Supersonic hair dryer — and truthfully, the category has never been the same.
-Until then, Dyson was known as an expert in all things airflowvacuums, air purifiers, and the like.
+Until then, Dyson was known as an expert in all things airflow — vacuums, air purifiers, and the like.
 The beauty breakthrough was only the beginning, though.
 Just two years later, the brand unveiled the first generation of the Airwrap, a category-defying, multi-functional tool that dried and styled hair in a single step.
-Then in March 2020 (welp), the Corrale, Dyson’s interpretation of the classic flatiron, debuted.
+Then in March 2020, the Corrale, Dyson’s interpretation of the classic flatiron, debuted.
+In Spring 2023, the Airstrait — a one-step styler that simultaneously dries and smooths hair — was unveiled, followed by the Supersonic Nural (a smarter version of the Supersonic dryer) in early 2024.

 AdvertisementADVERTISEMENT

 There’s no question that these tools are all winners in terms of design and innovation — but given their lofty price tags, it’s an investment that you would understandably want to last for years.
-With that in mind, I decided it's high time to revisit how Dyson's tools have held up.
-I’ve reviewed countless beauty products and gadgets, but only after weeks (or, at most, months) of initial testing.
-While such is the case with brands having limited samples to share with editors and influencers prior to launch — and likely not to change anytime soon — it does only offer a limited view of a product's performance.
-However, now that Dyson products have been officially on the market for quite a while, I can now give you the rundown on how these high-end products perform over time
+With the help of my fellow Refinery29 beauty editors, I decided it's high time to revisit how Dyson's tools have held up, years after our initial reviews.
+First impressions are important, but even months of testing offer a limited view of a product's performance.
+However, now that Dyson’s array of hair tools have been on the market for quite a while, I can now give you the rundown on how these high-end products perform over years of use.

-Without any further ado, keep scrolling for a vibe check on my very own trio of (generously gifted) Dyson tools — and which ones I think have stood the test of time.
+Without any further ado, keep scrolling for a vibe check on which Dyson products have stood the test of time.

 Frequency Of Use: 2-3x a week